iotivity/IoTivity-Getting-Started/gsg-kit.md

 ## Set up the Raspberry Pi

 1. *Before* connecting power, attach the Explorer HAT board to the GPIO header on the Raspberry Pi.
 Be careful not to bend the pins, as the connector fits very tightly.
-(At this point, you don’t need the blue breadboard, which may be attached later.)
+(For this example, you don’t need the blue breadboard, which may be attached later.)

    ![OCF protocol](/Images/attach-HAT-plus-blue-board.png)